Using Vinyl Membrane to Create a Second Deck

 Traditional Systems Leave Gaps

-Under a traditional wood deck, the gaps between boards allows water through, making the area under your deck unusable.
+Under a traditional wood deck, the gaps between boards can let water through, making the area under your deck unusable.
 However, companies have realized the benefit of creating dry space under decks and offer some below-deck drainage solutions.

 Trough and panel solutions work by taking the water that comes through the deck surface and drains it towards the gutters and downspouts.
-However, you don’t have complete waterproofing – water will still get through the gaps.
+However, you don’t have complete waterproofing – water will still get through the gaps, as well as dirt and debris.
 This means that your space under the deck will often be soggy, and you won’t want to use it when it’s raining.

 Additionally, because water is still present under your deck surface, you can have issues with dampness, particularly if there is a lack of air flow.